jantman/biweeklybudget/README.rst

 it's time to just bite the bullet and write something that isn't a pain.

 **Intended Audience:** This is decidedly not an end-user application.
 You should be familiar with Python/Flask/MySQL.
-If you're going to use the automatic transaction download functionality, you should be familiar with `Hashicorp Vault <https://www.vaultproject.io/>`_ and how to run a reasonably secure installation of it.
+If you're going to use the OFX-baseed automatic transaction download functionality (as opposed to Plaid), you should be familiar with `Hashicorp Vault <https://www.vaultproject.io/>`_ and how to run a reasonably secure installation of it.
 I personally don't recommend running this on anything other than your own computer that you physically control, given the sensitivity of the information.
 I also don't recommend making the application available to anything other than localhost, but if you do, you need to be aware of the security implications.
 This